TYPO3-Console/TYPO3-Console/README.md

 # TYPO3 Console

-TYPO3 Console (helhum/typo3-console) provides a clean way to register commands and a sane way to call these commands through a command line tool called `typo3cms`.
+TYPO3 Console (helhum/typo3-console) provides a clean way to register commands and a sane way to call these commands through the TYPO3 core command line tool called `typo3`.

+### Important information for longtime users
+**Since version v8.0.0 the extra bin `typo3cms` is replaces with the core bin `typo3`.
+Commands that were called e.g.
+`typo3cms upgrade:run` before, can now be called with `typo3 upgrade:run`.**

 It ships many commands to execute TYPO3 actions, which otherwise would only be accessible via the TYPO3 backend.
 This makes TYPO3 Console a perfect companion for development, deployment, Docker setups, continuous integration